F5Networks/f5-bigip-runtime-init/README.md

 In a situation, when custom extension_metadata file needs to be used, Runtime Init installation allows to override delivery url for the "extension metadata" file using "--toolchain-metadata-file-url" parameter.
 See the [Installer](#installer) section for more details.

 ### Controls
-Runtime init declaration provides a list of controls intended for tuning Runtime Init execution:
+Runtime init declaration provides a list of controls intended for tuning Runtime Init execution as well as helping with troubleshooting issues:

 ```yaml
      controls: